2020 marks the 400th anniversary of the sailing of the Mayflower from Plymouth UK to Plymouth Massachusetts.

 Gainsborough has a special connection to the Mayflower anniversary as separatist movements originated in this region that led them on their journey to America.

-A group of Separatists were thought to have worshiped in secret at Gainsborough Old Hall – now regarded as one of the best preserved medieval manor houses in Britain – with the permission of its sympathetic owner, merchant William Hickman.
+A group of Separatists were thought to have worshipped in secret at Gainsborough Old Hall – now regarded as one of the best preserved medieval manor houses in Britain – with the permission of its sympathetic owner, merchant William Hickman.
 Their preacher, John Smyth, was a strong influence on the Mayflower Pilgrims, and is generally considered to have later been a founder of the Baptist churches.
 The Hall is now a much-loved visitor attraction within the town and is open 7 days a week.
 Times vary throughout the year, please check their website before visiting.

 Pilgrim Roots links together Pilgrims’ heritage sites and history across Lincolnshire, Nottinghamshire and Yorkshire allowing visitors to discover the rich heritage of the region.
 To find out what’s happening in the region go to www.pilgrimroots.co.uk.